Mayur01-gg/AI-Research-Analyzer/CONTRIBUTING.md

-# Contributing to Research Analyzer
+# Contributing to AI Research Analyzer

-Thank you for your interest in contributing to **Research Analyzer**!
+Thank you for your interest in contributing to **AI Research Analyzer**!
 This project welcomes contributions from developers, researchers, and enthusiasts who are interested in building scalable, AI-driven research analysis tools.